Skip to main content

 4. Create a GatewayClass object

-1. Create a yaml file with a manifest for the GatewayClass object.
+1. Create a YAML file with the manifest for the GatewayClass object.

 GatewayClass manifest example: